Skip to main content

 Free In-Text Citation Checker

-Paste your full paper and CiteMe audits it in one pass: every in-text citation is cross-checked against your reference list — sources cited but never listed, references never cited — and each listed entry is verified against 250M+ real academic records from OpenAlex, CrossRef, PubMed, and Semantic Scholar.
+Paste your full paper and CiteMe audits it in one pass: in-text citations are cross-checked against your reference list — sources cited but never listed, references never cited — and listed entries are looked up in current academic indexes such as OpenAlex, CrossRef, PubMed, and Semantic Scholar.

 No signup · No credit card · Works in your browser